Tanishk-Sharma/Python-Concepts/Iterators/README.md

 # Iterators

-### Iterators are used to travers/'iterate' through a collection in Python.
+### Iterators are used to traverse or 'iterate' through a collection in Python.

 ### Collections in Python:
 * Lists